Shakira: 2005–2007: Fijación Oral, Vol. 1 and Oral Fixation, Vol. 2

 Preparing for her next productions, Shakira wrote sixty songs, in Spanish and in English.
 Out of these, she selected twenty to be used in two albums, separated by language.
-First she "charmed" the present wider, English-speaking and global audience of hers, over to the Spanish side.

-The lead single from Shakira's sixth studio album, the Spanish Fijación Oral, vol. 1, named "La Tortura" (music co-written by Luis Fernando Ochoa), was released in April 2005 and featured Spanish balladeer Alejandro Sanz.
+"La Tortura", the lead single from Shakira's sixth studio album Fijación Oral, Vol. 1, was released in April 2005 and features Spanish balladeer Alejandro Sanz.
 For a record 25 weeks, it remained on the Billboard Hot Latin Tracks chart.
-"La Tortura" reached number 23 on the Hot 100, number one in Spain and enjoyed high rankings across the world.
-Shakira and Sanz, who sang "La Tortura", and Daddy Yankee, were the first ever artists to perform Spanish-language songs at the MTV Video Music Awards; it happened at the 2005 edition of the Awards in Miami.
+It reached number 23 on the Hot 100, number one in Spain and enjoyed high rankings across the world.
+"La Tortura" was one of the first Spanish-language songs to be performed at the MTV Video Music Awards; Shakira performed the song at the 2005 Awards in Miami.

-Fijación Oral, vol. 1, released in June 2005, was very well received in North America, South America, and Europe.
+Fijación Oral, vol. 1, released in June 2005, was well received in North America, South America, and Europe.
 It debuted at number four on the Billboard 200 chart, selling 157,000 copies in its first week and becoming the highest U.S. debut ever for a Spanish-language album.
 It has since sold over two million copies in the U.S., earning an 11× Platinum (Latin field) certification from the RIAA.
-The album earned certifications in Latin America already a day after its release.
 In Venezuela, it earned a Platinum certification, in Colombia, a triple Platinum certification, while in Mexico demand exceeded shipments and it became unavailable after one day of sales.
-A top album in Spain, Italy, Greece and Germany, it received high ratings also in many other countries.
+It was a top album in Spain, Italy, Greece and Germany.
 Four more singles were released from Fijación Oral, vol. 1: "No", "Día de Enero", "La Pared", and "Las de la Intuición".
 The album has sold over five million copies worldwide.
-On 8 February 2006, Shakira was granted her second Grammy Award with the win of Best Latin Rock/Alternative Album.
+On 8 February 2006, Shakira won her second Grammy Award, winning Best Latin Rock/Alternative Album.
 She received four Latin Grammy Awards in November 2006, winning in the categories of Record of the Year and Song of the Year for "La Tortura", Album of the Year and Best Female Pop Vocal Album for Fijación Oral, vol. 1.

-Shakira's second English album and seventh studio album, Oral Fixation, vol. 2, was released in November 2005.
+Shakira's second English album and seventh studio album, Oral Fixation, Vol. 2, was released in November 2005.
 It debuted at number five on the Billboard 200, selling 128,000 copies in its first week.
 It went on to sell 1.8 million records in the U.S. and over eight million worldwide.
+The lead single for Oral Fixation, vol. 2, "Don't Bother", missed the top 40 on the U.S. Billboard Hot 100.
+In most countries worldwide, it reached the top 20.
+"Hips Don't Lie", which featured Wyclef Jean, was released as the album's second single in February 2006.
+It became Shakira's first number one single on the Billboard Hot 100.
+The song reached the number one spot in over 55 other countries and became the biggest-selling single of the 21st century worldwide.
+Shakira and Wyclef Jean performed the song at the closing ceremony of the 2006 FIFA World Cup.
+The third and final single from the album, "Illegal" featuring Carlos Santana, was released in November 2006.